Page cover

 Post-quantum-safe transaction signing (futureproofing wallets)

-Why We Didn’t Choose Other PQ Signatures
+Why We Didn’t Choose Other PQ Signature Schemes

-RSA / ECDSA • Broken by quantum computers
+• Broken by quantum computers

-SPHINCS+ • Hash-based and stateless, but 17KB signatures are too large for mobile Rainbow • Originally faster, but now broken Falcon • Compact and fast, but complex and harder to implement safely
+• Hash-based and stateless, but signatures (~17KB) are too large for mobile and high-frequency use

 Why We Trust Dilithium